Islam in Metro Detroit: Education

-As of 2015 Michigan Islamic Academy, a K-12 Islamic day school in Ann Arbor, has students who come from Metro Detroit.
+As of 2015 Michigan Islamic Academy, a K–12 Islamic day school in Ann Arbor, has students who come from Metro Detroit.

 Public schools

 In a thirty-year period ending sometime prior to 2010 Dearborn Public Schools and Detroit Public Schools both developed policies to accommodate Arab and Muslim students in collaboration with administrators, parents, teachers, and students.
 Policies adopted by the districts included observances of Muslim holidays, Arabic-language programs, policies concerning prayer, and rules regarding modesty of females in physical education and sports.
 Since the early 1980s Dearborn district schools have vegetarian meals as alternative to non-halal meals.
 As of 2010 some schools use discretionary funds to offer halal meals, but most schools do not offer halal meals since they cannot get affordable prices from distributors.

 In 2005 Highland Park Schools made plans to attract Arab and Muslim students resident in Detroit and Hamtramck.
 Dr. Theresa Saunders, the superintendent of the school system, hired Yahya Alkebsi (يحيى الكبسي), a Yemeni-American educator, as the district's Arab Muslim consultant.
 It added Arabic-speaking teachers and began offering instruction in Arabic.
 Sally Howell, author of Competing for Muslims: New Strategies for Urban Renewal in Detroit, said that the district began treating "Muslim families more directly like consumers".
 Howell said that the district agreed "to segregate Muslim students from mainstream classrooms" but that the district routinely denied that this was the case.
 Alkebsi said that he would bring halal food to HPS schools, but he was unable to do so.
 The district instead had vegetarian options.

+In 2022 there were political controversies in the district regarding LGBTQ materials in schools at Dearborn Public Schools.
+In 2022, there were protests that advocated for removing certain books and protests that advocated against districts removing such books.
+The district chose to discontinue holding seven titles.
+Much of the impetus against LGBTQ books was driven by conservative Muslim advocates, who were backed by conservative Christian advocates.